ABRAHAM-AH/MeXEE-402_MEXE-4101_GROUP-3_Midterm-Examination/README.md

 **Contact Information:** If you have information that fits their definition of school shootings since Columbine, you can contribute to this important project by contacting them at [schoolshootings@washpost.com](mailto:schoolshootings@washpost.com). 📧

-This dataset is a valuable resource for researchers, policymakers, and anyone interested in understanding the full scope and impact of school shootings on our society. 📈📢

 # 𝑪𝒂𝒕𝒆𝒈𝒐𝒓𝒚
 🏫 School / Students